-When it comes to design the JBL Flip 5 has some subtle differences when come compared to the older JBL Flip 4 speaker.
-These subtle changes make the Flip 5 now look a bit more refined.
-It still sports that durable mesh fabric grill that covers most of the speaker along with the rubber ends that offer plenty of protection against bumps while also helping it to stand up.
+When it comes to design the JBL Flip 5 has some subtle differences when compared to the older JBL Flip 4 speaker.
+These subtle changes now make the newer JBL Flip 5 a bit more refined than its predecessor.
+It still sports that durable mesh fabric grill that covers most of the speaker, it also has rubber ends that offer plenty of protection against bumps while also helping it to stand up.

 Like previous generations of JBL Flip speakers, the Flip 5 also has the signature passive radiators that pulsate in relation to your volume level.
-This very durable speaker has an IPX7 certification which means you can be submerged underwater for you 30 minute in up to 3.3 feet of water.
+This very durable speaker has an IPX7 certification which means you can be submerged underwater for 30 minutes in up to 3.3 feet of water.

 The Buttons on the Flip 5 are pretty straight forward, you have pause/play, volume up and down, skip forward and back.
-JBL has now added a Party Boost button which allows you to connect to other Party Boost speakers and have them play in sync.
-One thing to note about this feature is that its not yet backward compatible with JBL Connect Plus speakers.
+But JBL has now added a Party Boost button which allows you to connect to other Party Boost speakers and have them play in sync.
+One thing to note about this feature is that it’s not yet backwards compatible with JBL Connect Plus speakers.
 So if you have the older speakers like the JBL EXTREME 2, CHARGE 4, PULSE 3, etc, you can’t connect them to the Flip 5.
 But JBL will be providing a firmware update very soon to fix this issue.
-But, for now, a Flip 5 can only pair with a Flip 5.
+But for now, a Flip 5 can only pair with a Flip 5.

-The Flip 5 offers the older Bluetooth 4.2 technology which works pretty good.
-But Bluetooth 5.0 would have provided improved wireless range, increase speed and performance and a stronger connection.
+The Flip 5 offers the older Bluetooth 4.2 technology and it works pretty good.
+But Bluetooth 5.0 would have provided an improved wireless range, increase speed and performance while also delivering a stronger connection.

-Additionally, there are no microphones built-in so you cant take any phone calls and there is no voice assistant either.
+Additionally, there are no microphones built-in so you cant take any phone calls or active voice assistants.

 JBL has been providing us with great speakers over the years and the Flip 5 is no exception.
 It is a great Bluetooth speaker that can be enjoyed anywhere.
 We highly recommend it.
-But if you don’t mind the lack of a USB-C port the JBL Flip 4 is cheaper and offers better sound.
+But if you prefer your Flip speaker to have a 3.5mm port for wired connectivity, the JBL Flip 4 is still an awesome option.
+It is cheaper and offers better sound.